 2. The history of catches in the krill fishery (Figure 2) indicates large changes around 1984 associated with technical difficulties in the fishery (Budzinski et al., 1985) and/or with an ecosystem anomaly that impacted the reproductive performance of krill predators at South Georgia that occurred in 1984 (Priddle et al., 1988).
 The large drop in catches from 1992 to 1993 reflects the redeployment of the eastern bloc far-seas fisheries fleet following the dissolution of the USSR.
-The focus of the report is on the last complete fishing season (2014) and the present incomplete season (2015), but earlier seasons are referred to where relevant.
+The focus of this report is on the most recent season (2015) for which data are complete as well as 2016, noting that not all data for this season are available at the time of publication.
+Earlier seasons are referred to where relevant.